-People with panic disorder often have what are called “anticipatory attacks.”
+People with panic disorder often have what is called “anticipatory attacks.”
 That means that they have a panic attack because they are so afraid and stressed out about having another panic attack.
 The fear of suffering another attack actually causes another attack.

 Panic disorder symptoms create a vicious cycle of panic attacks.
-Each attack just leads to more anxiety, which lead to more attacks, which lead to more anxiety . . . and on and on.
+Each attack just leads to more anxiety, which leads to more attacks, which lead to more anxiety . . . and on and on.
 Joe Barry based his entire Panic Away book on breaking this cycle.

 Is there a difference between a panic attack and panic disorder?

 Not a big difference, no. Panic disorder just means you suffer from regular panic attacks.

 I know a lot of people hear the term “Panic Disorder” and they immediately think there must be something terribly wrong with them.
 But I don’t see that as being the case.